marvkstr/cypress-open-from-docker-compose/README.md

-# hello-world-cypress
+# cypress-open-from-docker-compose

+Forked from [mtlynch/hello-world-cypress](https://github.com/mtlynch/hello-world-cypress) that allows to run a project and its Cypress end-to-end tests using docker-compose.
+The initial setup is well described in ["Easy End-to-End Testing with Cypress."](https://mtlynch.io/easy-cypress/).

+**Todo**

+Update the readme contents

 ## Overview

 This repo shows a basic example of using Cypress and Docker Compose to create simple end-to-end tests for any web application.
 This example uses a Go application, but you can reuse the pattern in this repository for any web application that can run in Docker.

-For more information, see the blog post, ["Easy End-to-End Testing with Cypress."](https://mtlynch.io/easy-cypress/)
+For more information, see the blog post,

 ## Run the test app